wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-ediscovery/includes/add-custodians.md

 ### Place Exchange Online mailboxes on hold

 Exchange Online uses the Recoverable Items folder to immutably preserve mailbox content, be it edits, deletions, metadata, or folder hierarchy.
-The Recoverable Items folder is a hidden folder which is not visible in Outlook, Outlook on the web, or other mail clients.
-The folder contains several subfolders which are also hidden from users that immutably preserve data when a mailbox is placed on hold:
+The Recoverable Items folder is a hidden folder that is not visible in Outlook, Outlook on the web, or other mail clients.
+The folder contains several subfolders that are also hidden from users that immutably preserve data when a mailbox is placed on hold:

 - **Deletions**.
 This subfolder contains all items that are deleted from the Deleted Items folder in the mail client.
 - **Versions**.
 If a hold is enabled, this subfolder contains the original and modified copies of the deleted items.